st-tu-dresden/COBPjs-TurtleBot3/README.md

 This project uses [COBPjs](https://github.com/bThink-BGU/BPjs-Context) which is based on [BPjs](https://github.com/bThink-BGU/BPjs).
 A BPjs tutorial can be found [here](https://bpjs.readthedocs.io/en/latest/) and an explanation of COBP is provided by this [paper](https://www.sciencedirect.com/science/article/pii/S095058492030094X).
 To execute JavaScript code in Java, [Mozilla Rhino](https://github.com/mozilla/rhino) is used.

+_See branch “testing” for possible ways to test COBPjs applications._

 ## Requirements
 This project requires:
 * [ROS with gazebo (tested with melodic)](http://wiki.ros.org/melodic/Installation)